shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Spells that you cast from your bonded schools have their attributes changed:

 -   If the spell has a range greater than Touch or Self, its casting range is changed to your Cast Range
--   Spells that have a duration longer than Instantaneous or 1 round also have their duration changed to your Spell Duration
 -   If the spell’s center of effect ever becomes further away from you than the Tether Range, then the spell ends automatically.
 Leaving the plane counts as leaving your Tether Range.
+-   Spells that have a duration longer than Instantaneous or 1 round also have their duration changed to your Spell Duration
 -   If the spell has an area of effect, its radius is equal to your Area Radius.

-Your Cast Range, Spell Duration, Tether Range, and Area Radius are determined by your level as shown in the spellcasting table.
+Your Cast Range, Spell Duration, Tether Range, and Area Radius are determined by your level and modifiers as shown in the spellcasting table.

+-   Your Cast Range is determined by your INT multiplied by your level’s Cast Range multiplier.
+The value is in Spaces.
+The minimum is 1 Space.
+    EX: If your INT is 3 and you’re level 2, your Cast Range is 6 Spaces
+-   Your Tether Range is determined by your AGI multiplied by your level’s Tether Range multiplier.
+The value is in Spaces.
+The minimum is 1 Space.
+    Ex: If your AGI is 2 and you’re level 3, your Tether Range is 24 Spaces.
+-   Your Spell Duration is determined by your CHA multiplied by your level’s Spell Duration multiplier.
+The value is in minutes.
+The minimum is 0.2min, which is equivalent to 1 round.
+    EX: If your CHA is 4 and you’re level 5, your Spell Duration is 200min, which is equivalent to 3hr 20min.
+-   Your Area Radius is determined by your MIG multiplied by your level’s Area Radius multiplier.
+The value is in Spaces.
+The minimum is 1 Space.
+    EX: If your MIG is 2 and you’re level 7, your Area Radius is 14 Spaces.

 When you cast the spell, you can decide to lower the Cast Range, Spell Duration, Tether Range and/or Area Radius of the spell.